 Will’s first travel memory was taking the night train from West Berlin through what was East Germany to go skiing in the Bavarian Alps, from then on he was hooked on the journey itself as well as the destination.
 His European travels continued through his childhood growing up in Germany then moving to the U.S. where exploring the country was a family obsession.
 After university, appropriately studying geography, he went to work for a bank which gave him added impetus to get out of the UK and travel as much as possible.
 Numerous travels followed with the less visited destinations top of the list.
 While his peers headed to European beaches, he visited Iran, lesser-known Caribbean islands, Lebanon and Estonia.
 His first taste of Latin America was a memorable trip to Cuba in the 1990s during what was referred to as the ‘special period’ and he was hooked.
 There have been many more journeys through the continent since; highlights have included a football World Cup in Brazil, expedition cruising in the Sea of Cortez and the unique Galapagos Islands, riding in the Chilean Lake District and visiting the Bodegas of the Argentinian winelands.
 When not travelling, whenever possible, he’ll have a fly-fishing rod in his hand or a dog at his side enjoying the beautiful English countryside.

 Not many people can claim a call from the French Foreign Secretary when in urgent need of a villa.
-But then Nick Westwood, Red Savannah's Executive Director, knows his game.
+But then Nick Westwood, who leads Red Savannah's Villas team, knows his game.
 A linguist who has lived and studied in France and Italy, Nick's entire career has been devoted to seeking out Europe's most beautiful private homes.
-Nick has recently been recognised as a Top Travel Specialist for his expertise as a villa rental specialist in France by Condé Nast Traveler 2020.
+Nick has recently been recognised as a Top Travel Specialist for his expertise as a villa rental specialist by Condé Nast Traveler for many years.

 Amy's insatiable passion for exploring the world and uncovering gems from every corner of the earth has driven her love of travel to new heights.
 She has spent years living and working overseas, uncovering fascinating places and people with stories to tell, and translating them into memorable journeys for her clients.
 As the Red Savannah Italian villa rental specialist, she has travelled the country from top to toe, exploring grand lakeside villas of Como, beautiful farmhouses of Tuscany and Umbria, and spectacular villas perched along the pastel-hued Amalfi Coast.
 Creating a memorable experience for people by sourcing the perfect villa and peppering the trip with private wine tasting in the countries most renowned vineyards, sampling the local delicacies while enjoying the quintessential Italian scenery or organising private access to Italy’s most special treasures is what she does best.
 Through her travels in the past some of her greatest pleasures have been learning the art of mediation with monks in Bhutan, exploring the riches of Egypt or driving through the verdant Italian countryside, stopping for a gelato or two.